Welcome fren! Bitcoin privacy is always a huge struggle for beginners.

 The Athena Assessment

 Bitcoin privacy is constantly changing with new Bitcoin protocols, wallet features and more all tied up with the individuals specific situation.
-Some are buying $20 worth of shitcoins and so don’t care if their exchange “knows all their info”.
+Some are buying $20 worth of altcoins and so don’t care if their exchange “knows all their info”.
 Others have hundreds of thousands of dollars worth of bitcoins and absolutely should have at least Advanced level privacy and security (check out our Guide To Advanced Bitcoin Privacy).

 This is just a beginners guide, so we haven’t covered other important things like Hardware Crypto Wallets, using your own Full Bitcoin Node, Tor, Coin Control, Bitcoin Mixers and more.
-We’ll be diving much deeper into each of these recommendations with detailed step-by-step instructions for our paid subs.
+Learning about Bitcoin is a journey and a big part of that is learning about how to increase your privacy and security.

-Learning about Bitcoin is a journey and a big part of that is learning about privacy and security Characteristics Of Bitcoin.
 Don’t feel like you need to implement all privacy measures right from the start.
-You’re a beginner, so focus on just the main two beginner tasks: buying from non-KYC sources and owning your private keys.
+You’re a beginner, so focus on just the main two beginner tasks: buying from non-KYC sources and taking full custody of your private keys and coins.

 Over time as you gain understanding you can move up to an Advanced level and then Expert.
 This is why we have our Bitcoin Levels!
 To help guide everyone no matter what their background.